SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Experiments

 \subsection{Scientific Multimodal Reasoning Task Performance}

 In this section, we evaluate the model performance on science-focused multimodal reasoning question and answering (QA).
-We report the model performance in the ScienceQA benchmark~\cite{lu2022learn} that includes 21k multimodal multiple choice questions with rich domain diversity across 3 subjects, 26 topics, 127 categories, and 379 skills.
-We use the ScienceQA training split (12726 examples) to tune the model further as shown in Figure~\ref{fig:scitune_framework}.
+We report the \textit{LLaMA-SciTune-ScienceQA} model performance in the ScienceQA benchmark~\citep{lu2022learn} that includes 21k multimodal multiple choice questions with rich domain diversity across 3 subjects, 26 topics, 127 categories, and 379 skills.
+We use the ScienceQA training split (12726 examples) to tune the \textit{LLaMA-SciTune-SciCap} model further as shown in Figure~\ref{fig:scitune_framework}.
 Table~\ref{fig:sqa_results} reports the performance of the models on the ScienceQA test split (4241 test questions).
 While lectures are shared between training and test splits, there are new questions associated with multimodal contexts, and explanations in the test split.
-We have three main observations from this figure.

-First, LLaMA-SciTune (CTOM) trained with LLaMA 13B model as the base language decoder model outperforms the human performance on average and in four other sub-groupings.
+We have three main observations from this table.
+First, \textit{LLaMA-SciTune-ScienceQA-13B (CTOM)} model outperforms the human performance on average and in four other sub-groupings.
 For example, this model records 90.03\% accuracy in correctly answering the multimodal reasoning questions in the ScienceQA benchmark, where humans record only 88.40\% accuracy.
 This performance benefit is consistent across social science questions, questions with text or no contexts, and higher-grade questions.
-More importantly, we noticed that the LLaMA-SciTune model reaches a comparable performance with the LLaVA model, which is trained with twice the training data than what the former model has seen, and specially without any additional support from GPT-4 during inference.
+More importantly, we noticed that this model reaches a comparable performance with the LLaVA model, which is trained with synthetic data and twice the size of the training data than what the former model has seen, and in some cases has additional support from GPT-4 during inference.

-Second, we noticed that LLaMA-SciTune (CTOM) models pretrained with additional scientific modalities such as caption, figure type, OCR, and figure mentions perform better than LLaMA-SciTune (C) pretrained only with captions.
+Second, we noticed that \textit{LLaMA-SciTune-ScienceQA-7B (CTOM)} model performs better than \textit{LLaMA-SciTune-ScienceQA-7B (C)} model pretrained only with captions.
 For example, CTOM variant (86.11) slightly outperforms C variant (85.11) on average performance and across many other sub-groupings.
-However, LLaMA-SciTune models trained with LLaMA 7B model as the base language decoder are closer to the performance of LLaMA models (85.81\% accuracy) when they are directly trained on ScienceQA from scratch.
+This suggests the importance of interleaved multimodal data in the scientific concept alignment stage which lifts the downstream task performance over the model tuned only with figure-caption data.